AlexanderLoginov713/how-to-learn/README.md

 # how-to-learn
 A typical one-page website created according to a given training brief.
-Dedicated to traveling around the country which displays correctly on popular screen sizes.
+Dedicated to effective learning techniques.
-Objective: to acquire layout skills while creating a addaptive website.
+Objective: to acquire layout skills while creating a website.
 Technologies used:
-* HTML.
+* HTML
-* CSS (Grid, Flex, media queries).
+* CSS
-*